 Each of us has the ability and means to make a real impact simply by participating together and recognising one another to be of equal, inseparable value.

-Our Mae Murray Foundation logo of a caterpillar changing into a butterfly depicts the progress and change we wish to see, bringing freedom of choice and spreading of wings to all.
+Our Mae Murray Foundation logo of a caterpillar changing into a butterfly depicts the progress and change we wish to see, giving everyone freedom of choice and the opportunity to spread their wings.

 To create an inclusive society.